 I mean, look, the referrals here are devastating.

-And we now know we have enough sources that we can confirm the DOJ inspector general has found that all four FISA applications were illegally obtained.
+And we now know we have enough sources that we can confirm the DOJ Inspector General has found that all four FISA applications were illegally obtained.

 The warrants were illegal obtained.

-All right, when that report is next, we expect that one next.
+When that report is next, we expect that one next.

-If there is no follow-up, no indictments, then you know, kiss the American system of justice goodbye, in my opinion.
+If there is no follow-up, no indictments, then, you know, kiss the American system of justice goodbye, in my opinion.

 Anyway, back to our phones.

-Uh, let's say hi to Will is in Florida.
+Let's say hi to Will is in Florida.

 Will, hey, how are you?